minprog/app-studio/30 Android/15 State/10 Content.md

 ![embed](https://player.vimeo.com/video/206083320)

+Note: In newer versions of Android Studio, other versions of `onSaveInstanceState` and `onRestoreInstanceState` exist, that take multiple arguments.
+Make sure that you use the exact declaration as shown above, or it will not work!

 ## Saving data from your own classes

 Normally, you can only store standard data types into a `Bundle`.
 The `Bundle` class defines methods like `putBoolean`, `putInt`, `putString` etc. However, it is possible to make your own class **serializable**, which allows its data to be stored in a `Bundle`, too.